Skip to main content

 WHERE continent = ''

-HTML in connected item templates
+HTML in Connected item templates

 When a connected item is referenced in another connected item query, Elements Connect replaces the reference by the value selected.
 If HTML is used in the template, the HTML code will be injected in the query.